haydenull/logseq-plugin-excalidraw/README.md

 - Large files may cause freezing when saving, so it is recommended to save your work frequently and avoid working with excessively large files.
 - Deleting an Excalidraw drawing within Logseq will also delete the original file.

+## Why I made Excalidraw plugin
+The reason for developing this plugin is that the excalidraw build-in with logseq cannot meet my needs, such as preview and full-screen operation.

+I hope this plugin can help users easily showcase their ideas, so it needs to have the following features:

+- full-screen operation
+- support excalidraw library
+- customize drawing name (in development)
+- drawing management dashboard (in development)

+Another point is that the plugin will remain synchronized with the official version of Excalidraw.

+## Roadmap

+- [x] image preview
+- [x] full-screen operation
+- [x] support excalidraw library
+- [ ] customize drawing name
+- [ ] drawing management dashboard

 ## Contributing

 We welcome contributions to improve and expand the functionality of logseq-plugin-excalidraw.
 If you have any suggestions or would like to contribute, please feel free to open an issue or submit a pull request on our GitHub repository.